 1848 Paul Gauguin d.
 1903 French post-impressionist painter and sculpture, known for his broad flat tones, bold colors, and use of distortion.

 1843 Susan Elizabeth Blow d.
-1916 American educator, "Mother of American Kindergartens," established the first American public kindergarten (1873).
+1916 American educator.
+"Mother of American Kindergartens," she established the first American public kindergarten (1873).
 Since poorer children usually only got about three years of schooling before going to work at age 10, she felt the need to start school earlier.
 She solved this problem with kindergarten.

 1811 Sir James Young Simpson d.
 1870 Scottish obstetrician.
 He developed the use of anesthesia.